 The 17 organizations will work intensively over the next year with expert marketing consultants and local stakeholders to develop marketing plans for their target neighborhoods.
 These plans will include strategies to re-position the neighborhoods’ images and brands in their regional housing markets.

 “A community needs a positive story to create a sense of pride and catalyze investment,” said Ascala Sisk, director of the Stable Communities Initiative at NeighborWorks America.
 “Despite negative perceptions, these neighborhoods have strengths upon which they can build.
 Through this program, NeighborWorks America is helping communities to bolster these strengths and spread the word about those assets in a way that resonates.”

 NeighborWorks America launched the Neighborhood Marketing Program in 2012 and has been working with 16 organizations through the first round of the initiative to create strong neighborhood brands and rebuild market demand.
 The first round participants have been implementing a range of creative strategies to promote their neighborhoods, including hosting neighborhood events and new logo launch parties, and creating neighborhood associations.
-Visit www.stablecommunities.org/marketing for highlights and/or watch the video below, which demonstrates how these marketing tactics are improving internal and external perceptions.
+Watch the video below, which demonstrates how these marketing tactics are improving internal and external perceptions.

 The second round of the program is made possible with a $750,000 donation from the Wells Fargo Housing Foundation.
 Additional funders include Capital One Foundation and Citi.